instead-hub/instead/doc/stead3_en.md

 The theme, which is the minimum required -- is the theme 'default'.
 This topic is always loaded first.
 All other topics inherit from it and can partially or completely replace it settings.
-Themes are chosen by the user via menusettings, but the game may contain its own subject and thus the influence on your appearance.
+Themes are chosen by the user via menu settings, but the game may contain its own subject and thus the influence on your appearance.
 In this case, the directory the game should be a file 'theme.ini'.
 However, the user is free to disable this mechanism, while the interpreter will warn about violation of the creative concept the author of